OnderCataltepe/otsimo-task/README.md

 ## Features

 ### Custom Menu:
-- Includes list all the meals with their minimum and maximum prices.
+- Lists all the meals with their minimum and maximum prices.
 - Shows a random meal with all ingredients are selected for a given budget
 - Filters meals by vegan and vegetarian options
-- Sorts meals by ascending price, descending price according to qualities.
+- Sorts the meals according to their prices for each quality.
-- Sorts by alphabetically
+- Sorts the meals by alphabetically

 ### Category Menu:
-- Shows meals that its all ingredients are selected as a specific category
+- Shows the meals that its all ingredients are selected as a specific category
-- Filters meals by vegan and vegetarian options
+- Filters the meals by vegan and vegetarian options
-- Sorts meals by price in given category
+- Sorts the meals by price in given category
-- Sorts by alphabetically
+- Sorts the meals by alphabetically

 ### Dynamic Meal Page
 - Finds out the highest-quality version of a meal for a given budget